In the past two blog posts, we discussed two related topics.

 - A candidate who was VERY accomplished and someone any company would love to hire.
 Unfortunately, she didn’t realize that she needed to be descriptive and detailed about her accomplishments.
 Hence she looked just average.

-This week I share how to list out your accomplishments BEFORE they are complete.
-This does few things:
+I share how to list out your accomplishments BEFORE they are complete.
+This does a few things:

 - Removes the stress of bragging about what we have accomplished with our managers after the work is done

 - Ensures that you and your manager are aligned in what you are working on and that the work is important and valued

 - Gives the actual work (and not just the final results) value that your manager can see, understand and appreciate.
 (Especially needed when managers don’t know what you do)